EmilienM/website_source/content/posts/openstack-external-load-balancer-failure-domains.md

 We have already got positive feedback from various teams, who tested it at a large scale and demonstrated that in this scenario, OpenShift is more reliable, better load-balanced and distributed in case of failure.

+In a future post, I want to cover how you can make your workloads more reliable by using [MetalLB](https://metallb.universe.tf/) as a load balancer in BGP mode.

 I hope you liked it and please provide any feedback on the channels.